This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

-- Your caregiver may put 1 or 2 drains under the skin near your surgery area.
+- Your healthcare provider may put 1 or 2 drains under the skin near your surgery area.
 These drains may help your surgery wound heal.
 The drains will be removed when your wound stops draining fluid.
 The cut in the middle of your abdomen will be stitched or stapled closed.
 The area where your colostomy was may be stitched or stapled closed.
 The area may also be left open to heal.
 If it is left open, the area will be filled with gauze.
 Bandages will be placed on your wounds to keep them dry and to help prevent infection.

 After your surgery: